Joseph-LeGrice/ezcgmath/README.md

 Math should be fun, and easy.
 This crate aims to simplify the usage of math in computer graphics applications for both the novice, and the expert.
-This is achieved by providing a super-straightforward API with great documentation, and zero abstraction on the main types.
+This is achieved by providing a super-straightforward API with good documentation, and zero abstraction on the main types.

 ## Implementation Details